Energy Rental vs. Staking TRX โ€” Which Is Cheaper?

 Try Before You Stake

 Not sure which side you're on?
-Just open Tron4u Energy Rental, check the live price, and pay-as-you-go a few times.
+Just buy TRON energy on Tron4u, check the live price, and pay-as-you-go a few times.
 The cost of testing is effectively zero.

 Summary